justin-marian/lambda-expressions/README.md

 **Selection of Redex:** `Normal` strategy prioritizes the **outermost, leftmost redex** for reduction.
 This means that it looks for the most superficial redex in the expression, starting from the outermost layers and moving inward.

-**Evaluation Order:** evaluates and reduces the expression by repeatedly applying reductions to the outermost redexes first, until no further reductions can be made.
-All possible reductions are explored at each step before moving on to the next one.
+**Evaluation Order:** reducting the outermost redexes first, until no further reductions can be made.
+All possible reductions are explored at each step before moving on.

 **Advantages:** `Normal` strategy ensures that the **entire expression is explored in a systematic manner**, potentially leading to a `more exhaustive reduction process`.